 What does this all mean?

-Whether or not your business is impacted this year by any new legislation, take a look at what matters to your employees.
-It’s been proven time and time again that happy employees make business better, so closing the gap on priority levels when it comes to pay increases, predictive scheduling, paid leave, and even employee classification could increase retention and improve both work practices and lifestyles for everyone involved.
+Whether or not you saw any impact from new legislation, take a look at what matters to your employees.
+Happy employees make business better.
+Closing the gap could increase retention and improve both work practices and lifestyles.

 Luckily Homebase has plenty of necessary tools needed to make these changes.
 For example, our Scheduling App comes equipped with several features that take the worry out of building out shifts—including the option to put your schedule on autopilot so that predictive scheduling becomes a complete non-issue.